parcel-bundler/source-map/README.md

 # Parcel's source-map library

-A source-map library purpose build for the Parcel.js bundler with a focus on fast combining and manipulating of source-maps.
+A source map library purpose-build for the Parcel bundler with a focus on fast combining and manipulating of source-maps.

 # How to use this library?